Overtorment/ElectrumZ/README.md

 Minimalistic Electrum server implementation that indexes and serves only chainstate data (aka UTXO)

+Pros:

+* takes way less disk space, ~20 Gb
+* fast to index: all done in less than an hour
+* works: you can see your balance, and get data to construct spending transactions

+Cons:

+* cant serve historic data: will show only your recent transactions (the ones that have unspent outputs to you)
+* because of the above, cant be used to import seeds in wallets from scratch: not all funds might be detected (might need huge gap_limit)
+* doesnt work with mempool, so cant tell anything about unconfirmed transactions or do fee estimation based on mempool
+* must be initially synced on the same machine where Bitcoin Core is (to access utxo dump)

-With that data it can implement following RPC  methods:
+### With that data it can implement following RPC  methods:

 * `blockchain.scripthash.get_balance`
 * `blockchain.scripthash.get_history` (**limited data**)
 * `blockchain.scripthash.listunspent`

-Following methods will be proxied to Bitcoin Core:
+### Following methods will be proxied to Bitcoin Core:

 * `blockchain.transaction.broadcast`
 * `blockchain.transaction.get`